lightdash/lightdash/docs/docs/get-started/exploring-data/using-explores.md

 # Using Tables and the Explore view in Lightdash

+Now that you've connected your dbt project to Lightdash, it's time to start exploring your data.

 A **Table** is the main starting point for exploring data in Lightdash.
 It contains a group of related dbt models, dimensions, and metrics.
 You **explore Tables in the Explore view**.